Battle of Mobile Bay

 Mobile had been the last important port on the Gulf of Mexico east of the Mississippi River remaining in Confederate possession, so its closure was the final step in completing the blockade in that region.
 This Union victory, together with the capture of Atlanta, was extensively covered by Union newspapers and was a significant boost for Abraham Lincoln's bid for re-election three months after the battle.
 This battle concluded as being the last naval engagement in the state of Alabama in the war.
-It would also be Admiral Farragut's last known engagement.
+It would also be Admiral Farragut's last engagement.